AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 Another command?
 ```

-### Viewing a good `view g/`
+### Viewing a Good `view g/`
-View a good in the warehouse using its SKU.
-This will show more details of the specified good.
+View a specific Good in the warehouse using its SKU.
+This will show more details of the specified Good.

 Format: `view g/ sku/[SKU]`

+Note:
+* Differs from listing available Goods as Viewing a Good looks into a single specific Good, while listing displays all Goods
+present in the warehouse

 Example of finding a Good:<br/>
 Viewing details of the Wooden Chair with SKU: WC1